BarryCarlyon/twitch_misc/authentication/electron/README.md

 An example [capture page](webpage) is provided, it uses a bit of javascript will detect the present of a token and then cause the webpage to redirect to the Deep Link URI, and then the Electron App will pick it up, determine the ClientID and away it goes!

+## Device Code Flow

+Since Twitch has now made available [Device Code Flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#device-code-grant-flow) this approach is redundant as the DCF flow is much preferred.

+For a DCF example pop over to [here](../authentication/electron_devicecode/) instead!

 ## Methods

 There are two methods you can use here.